 Along the paved trail, you’ll find interactive pit stops.
 Some will ask you to identify the tracks in the pavement, the smells in a box, or to stop and listen to bird calls.

 If you stay on the paved trail, you’ll find a couple more active pit stops for kids.
 There are things to climb through, climb under, over, etc. It’s great for working on their gross motor skills, but let’s be real.
 We’re happy to have yet another thing to help tire kids out.

 When my kids were little, they loved climbing on the spider web.
 But, I think my kids’ favorite activity was the zip line, though at 12 and 14, they’re starting to be too tall for it!

 Throughout the year, there are themed activities to spice up your next visit.
 In the spring, there’s usually a gnome hunt, that’s pretty fun.
 You search for little statues hidden throughout the woods, using clues and a map to help you.

 There are also weekend events with activities connected to learning about different animals and insects.
 One year, we got to try tree climbing during one of the Arbor Day Farm special event weekends!

 Into the woods

 There is a loop called the South Table Creek Trail that goes deeper into the woods, and it’s less than a mile long.
-Don’t skip it!
+It’s not paved, but don’t skip it!
 You’ll cross bridges, encounter “kissing trees,” chairs built for three bears, and find a little fairy door in a tree.

 There’s also an added game of sorts, where you’ll look for wooden cutouts of birds and a squirrel.
 Granted, some will want to look for the real things, this game has become a competitive sport for my family.

 Being part of Arbor Day Farm, trees are a focus at Tree Adventure.
 Obviously.
-You can visit the greenhouse and get your own free tree seedling to plant at home.
+You can visit the greenhouse and get your own free tree seedlings to plant at home.